-- Clearly explain any diagnosis and possible treatment options-including talk therapy and medications, as well as possible side effects-and self-help techniques like exercise and support groups. - Review medication regularly and adjust treatment when necessary. - Include family members or friends in treatment discussions when appropriate.
+- Clearly explain any diagnosis and possible treatment options-including talk therapy and medications, as well as possible side effects-and self-help techniques like exercise and support groups. - Review medication regularly and adjust treatment when necessary. - Include family members or friends from the community when appropriate.

-The Connection Between Our Mind and our Body
+The Connection Between Mental and Physical Conditions

-Our mind and our body are connected in many important ways.
+Mind and body are connected in many important ways.
 Problems that first affect the mind can later increase a person's risk for physical problems, such as diabetes, high blood pressure, or malnutrition.
 Conversely, problems that first affect the body, such as a disease or an accident, can affect mental health (i.e., emotions, thinking, and mood).

-- 68% of adults with mental disorders also have medical conditions - 29% of adults with medical conditions also have mental disorders
+- 68% of adults with mental disorders also have medical conditions - 29% of adults with medical conditions also have mental disorders3